SDGs x Rikuzentakata x YOU

 - Understand social issues in Japan through the lens of disaster recovery.

-- Develop a global perspective on community implications of disaster recovery and natural disaster preparedness.
+- Develop a global perspective on community implications of disaster recovery.

-- Build empathy and connections with peers from Japan, Hong Kong, and Singapore
+- Build connections with peers from Japan, Hong Kong, and Singapore.

-Get a glimpse into the program from past participants!
+Get a glimpse into the projects of past participants!

 - The Value of Diverse Perspectives: A Summer in Silicon Valley & Japan, by Dana Zhao (2018)